image

 Hathersage Today

 Today, Hathersage is a busy, thriving community.
-Tourists visit from far and wide, not only for the outdoor adventures and beautiful scenery but also for the many shops, cafés, restaurants and pubs.
+Visitors come from far and wide, not only for the outdoor adventures and beautiful scenery, but also for the many shops, cafés, restaurants and pubs.
 There’s also an acclaimed outdoor swimming pool in Hathersage which has been open since 1936, where you can swim and look up at the hills all around you!

 Hathersage